malapatiravi/Camera_3D_Fea_Tracking/README.md

 4. Run it: `./3D_object_tracking`.

 #Student Notes
+Custom settings
+1. #define CUSTOM_RING_BUFFER // Enable this to have custom Ring buffer in the code
+2. #define PERF_TESTING //Emable this to have every combination os Detector and Descriptor to run and log results.
+Follow the following steps to run the code

 ## FP.1 Match 3D Objects
 Location: Lines 212 to 265 in camFusion_student.cpp
 The code calclates the Match betwen previous frame and current frame.